In Memory of Dmitry Petrov. An Incomplete Biography and Translation of His Work

 In Ukraine, we had initiatives among anarchist emigrants from Russia and Belarus, a kind of diaspora.
 And so it was a lot of different things: from the cinema club and discussions to street actions.
 But the main thing was to establish ties and an attempt to form systematically operating structures.

-In 2019, the editors of Black Blog the conclusion of the project.
+In 2019, the editors of Black Blog announced the conclusion of the project.
 It had been four years since the last post had appeared.
 They emphasized that they remained convinced of the value of the strategy they had embraced in 2009:

 We have sown our seeds and we are already seeing sprouts.
 Our enemies—the oppressors and their henchmen within the “power structures”—could not stop us, no matter how hard they tried.